 During self-quarantine, residents and visitors are not to go to any public spaces, including pools, fitness centers, and restaurants.

-The historic Mauna Kea Resort, which dates back to 1965 when Laurance S. Rockefeller first opened the property, will reopen in November.
-The updated Big Island resort now consists of the original Mauna Kea Beach Hotel (which reopens on November 1) and the Westin Hapuna Beach Resort (which reopens on November 20).
-Mauna Kea Beach Hotel is offering a fifth night free, and the Westin Hapuna Beach Resort is offering a fourth free night, among other promotions.
+The historic Mauna Kea Resort, a Big Island resort that dates back to 1965 when Laurance S. Rockefeller first opened the property, reopened in November.
+The updated resort now consists of the original Mauna Kea Beach Hotel and the Westin Hapuna Beach Resort.

-This story originally appeared on March 24, 2020, and has been updated on October 30, 2020, to include current information.
-Associated Press contributed reporting.
+This story originally appeared on March 24, 2020, and was most recently updated on July 14, 2021, to include current information.